REGISTRATION AND FEES

 Main conference location: Diplomska soba (Building B, Ground Floor)

 The conference will be held in-person.
 Although, as some authors experienced difficulties with their travelling arrangements for Ljubljana, the Program Committee decided to enable them to present their work online.
-Also, anyone else, interested in listening to the conference talks, is welcome to join us using the link:

 - Fluid and Cooperative HMI for Vehicle – Pedestrian Interactions